Tsunami014/4SeasonsAway/README.md

 Built using the ASM6 compiler.

 # Demo video
-Please note the game is not lagging or stuttering, that is me letting go of the right button so you can see it
+Please note in this video the game is not lagging or stuttering, that is me letting go of the right button so you can see it (if you don't believe me go do it yourself)

 https://github.com/user-attachments/assets/e6633d12-9f4f-47b6-8527-3d61760c32d1